FGI-GEOINFO/Baltic-Explorer/docs/ubuntu_install.md

 ## Install umap
-*Specify the path to the downloaded and unzipped Baltic-Explorer-master directory*
+*Specify the path to the downloaded and unzipped Baltic-Explorer-master directory* (make sure you are in the virual environment)

     pip3 install /PATH/TO/Baltic-Explorer-master

 ## Install GDAL
 *GDAL is not needed in the main Baltic Explorer system.
 It is included to enable adding, for example, analysis functionalities to the system.
 If you wish to not install GDAL, in order to not get errors in the installation, you need to remove the import of "osgeo" from the views.py file.*
+(make sure you are in the virtual environment)

     pip3 install numpy
     pip3 install GDAL==2.4.2